thekswenson/PEWO_thekswenson/examples/4_search_for_most_accurate_taxonomic_marker/README.md

 ```
 snakemake -p --cores 2 --resources mem_mb=8000 \
 --snakefile eval_accuracy.smk \
---config workdir=`pwd`/examples/4_search_for_most_accurate_taxonomic_marker/coleoptera_cob/run  \
 --configfile examples/4_search_for_most_accurate_taxonomic_marker/coleoptera_cob/config_cob.yaml
 ```

 ## Comments

-In this example, 'workdir' and 'query_user' config flags are set dynamically, as it is required they are passed as absolute paths.
-You could also set them manually by editing the config.yaml file before launch.

 Raw results will be written in